Flag of the United Tribes of New Zealand: 1823–1833: Use as Church Missionary Society flag

-1833–1840: Use as National Flag of New Zealand
+1833–1840: Use as national flag of New Zealand

 In 1833, James Busby arrived in New Zealand with the official role of British resident.
 One of his first acts while in the position was to identify a national ensign.
 Busby reasoned a flag would resolve the issues with Australian customs authorities, and give the Māori a sense of collective nationality.
-Busby wrote to the Colonial Secretary of New South Wales Alexander Macleay to with the idea, to which Macleay agreed.
+Busby wrote to the Colonial Secretary of New South Wales Alexander Macleay with the idea, to which Macleay agreed.
 Macleay suggested his own design with nine alternating stripes of blue and white with a Union Jack in the canton, but Busby declined to include the flag in the later vote, deeming it to not have enough red, a colour favored by the Māori.

-With the Australian colonial governments blessing, Busby set about selecting a flag for New Zealand.
+With the Australian colonial government's blessing, Busby set about selecting a flag for New Zealand.
 Busby recruited the head Church Missionary Society reverend Henry Williams to create the designs.
 Three designs, including the Church Missionary Society flag, were sent back to New South Wales to be manufactured.
 On 20 March 1834, with three proposed flags flying underneath the English flag, Busby held a vote at his residence.
 Missionaries, naval captains, and 30 of the local rangatira were in attendance.
 Though only the rangatira were allowed to vote, debate among them was suppressed and the vote was influenced by the Europeans and Americans in attendance who suggested which flags the chiefs should vote for.
 The Church Missionary Society flag received twelve votes, winning by a two-vote margin.
 The two other flags by Williams receiving 10 and six respectively, with two rangatira abstaining from voting.
 Busby declared it the first "national act" of the New Zealand chiefs.

-Upon identifying the results, Te Kara was raised from a flagpole and the HMS Alligator, the ship that had brought the manufactured flags back from New South Wales, gave the flag a 21-gun salute.
+Upon identifying the results, Te Kara was raised from a flagpole and HMS Alligator, the ship that had brought the manufactured flags back from New South Wales, gave the flag a 21-gun salute.
 Busby wrote a letter to King William IV to request his recognition of the flag.
 When he received a letter in the affirmative in September of that year, there was again a formal flag raising and a celebration.
-The design continue to serve as the flag of New Zealand for the following six years.